Riju-bak/602_Project/README.md

 3) matplotlib
 4) pandas

-Run ``python requirements.txt`` in linux terminal or Windows CMD to install all requirements.
+Run ``pip install -r requirements.txt`` in Linux/macOS terminal or Windows command-prompt to install all requirements.

 ## Usage